eaasi/user-handbook/source/api/eaas.rst

   :>json string envType: Returns "object" if Environment is a :term:`Content Environment`, returns "base" for all others :>json string timestamp: ISO 8601 full-time timestamp for when the Environment was created :>json string description: The most recent description of the Environment from its History (displayed during running Emulation Access sessions)
-  :>json boolean linuxRuntime: Indicates if the Environment is a Linux runtime appropriate for importing and running containers (an EaaS feature not yet implemented in EaaSI nodes)
+  :>json boolean linuxRuntime: Indicates if the Environment is a Linux runtime appropriate for importing and running containers (an EaaS feature not yet implemented in EAASI nodes)
-  :>json boolean networkEnabled: Indicates if the Environment is capable of networking with the live internet or other Environments (the latter is an EaaS feature not yet implemented in EaaSI nodes)
+  :>json boolean networkEnabled: Indicates if the Environment is capable of networking with the live internet or other Environments (the latter is an EaaS feature not yet implemented in EAASI nodes)
   :>json boolean internetEnabled: Indicates if the Environment is allowed to connect to the live internet (can only be "true" if ``networkEnabled`` is also "true")
-  :>json boolean serviceContainer: Indicates if the Environment represents a container service (an EaaS feature not yet implemented in EaaSI nodes)
+  :>json boolean serviceContainer: Indicates if the Environment represents a container service (an EaaS feature not yet implemented in EAASI nodes)

   **Example response**: